Careers With a Sport Management Degree

 - Sport Lawyer

 Careers with a sport management degree attract professionals from a variety of disciplines who are enthusiastic about the chance to work with professional, collegiate, or recreational athletics.
 Sport organizations require employees with many of the same financial, operational, and marketing skills as any other business.
 However, an aspiring sport manager should also have a thorough knowledge of issues that are unique to the industry.
 In addition, a sport manager with a specific focus within the field acquired through a sport management degree could find themselves in a more marketable position.

-For example, financial professionals in sport must draw on their understanding of concepts like athletic valuation to negotiate player and vendor contracts.
-For marketers, the challenge isn’t just to sell a product, but to bring in attendees.
+Financial professionals in sport must draw on their understanding of concepts like athletic valuation to negotiate player and vendor contracts.
+For marketers, the challenge isn’t just to sell the product but to bring in attendees.
 Marketing professionals might also be responsible for coordinating a franchise’s external communications, like using social media to facilitate the close bond between local fans and their home team.
 These are issues that demand a specialized set of skills beyond the typical corporate environment.